leifjones/Track-Holdings/README.md

 Further Context
 ---------------
+I am the son of an certified public accountant.
+I worked as a tax preparer for a tax-prep franchise in the United States.
+Beyond these experiences, I have had no formal financial training; see disclaimer above.

 In the United States, an exchange of goods for USD is an event with tax concequences.
 As I understand it, an individual can choose to calculate gains and losses with regard to such exchange(s) of goods using one of three methods:
 1. "first-in-first-out" (FIFO)
 2. "last-in-first-out" (LIFO)